-From an aerial view Sutton House looks more or less like a square, with the Courtyard in the middle.
-However, its original Tudor plan used to be ‘H’-shaped, with the centre block slightly more towards the front (north side) and the two aisles a bit shorter, more like a squared ‘U’.
-On your next visit, look for the models of Tudor Hackney and Tudor Sutton House to aid your imagination.
+From an aerial viewpoint Sutton House looks more or less like a square, with the Courtyard in the middle.
+However, its original Tudor plan was ‘H’-shaped, with the centre block slightly more towards the front (north side) and the two aisles a bit shorter, more like a squared ‘U’.
+On your next visit, look for our models of Tudor Hackney and Tudor Sutton House to aid your imagination.

 In every season, the Courtyard plays a central role in the life of the house and it’s very well cared for by our passionate volunteer gardeners.
-During spring and summer, colourful tiny flowers bloom here and there and a few wooden tables and chairs accommodate visitors in need of a refreshing drink.
-Its orange and yellow tones brighten up those dull autumnal days… and give volunteers lots of work with fallen leaves!
-At Christmas, it turns into a magical spot decorated with a grand Fir tree and fairy lights and candles all around.
+During spring and summer, colourful tiny flowers bloom here and there and a few wooden tables and chairs accommodate visitors.
+Its orange and yellow tones brighten up dull autumnal days… and give our volunteers lots of work with fallen leaves!
+At Christmas, it turns into a magical spot, decorated with a grand Fir tree and fairy lights and candles all around.

-Our lovely Courtyard, like the rest of Sutton House, has really seen it all in the last 500 years.
-But, despite all transformations, it will never cease to evoke calm and serenity to the minds of visitors and workers alike – it takes you away from the busy and noisy city life.
+Like the rest of Sutton House, our lovely Courtyard has really seen it all in the last 500 years.
+But, despite all transformations, it will never cease to evoke calm and serenity to visitors and workers alike – a true sanctuary from busy, noisy city life.